Valve/emarsys-broadcast-ruby/README.md

 ### Scheduling batches

-By default a new batch is scheduled for immediate sending, but you can set the `send_time`
+By default a new batch is scheduled for immediate sending, but you can set the `Batch#send_time`

 ```ruby
 # Assuming using ActiveSupport and want to schedule a batch to be sent in 10 days